Sharing Playbooks

 Making a playbook public does not give anyone edit access.
 Public viewers can only view and play back your plays — they can’t modify them.
 If they want their own copy, they can duplicate it.

-To change visibility:
+To change the audience:

 - Open the playbook